webexpoprague/content/output/sessions-data.md

 ## Session Presenter Bio

-Mark Pollard is a strategist, author, and podcast host who founded the Southern Hemisphere’s first full-color hip hop magazine, Stealth, at age 20.
+Mark is a strategist, author, and podcast host who founded Stealth — the Southern Hemisphere’s first full-colour hip-hop magazine — at age 20.
 He hosts the Sweathead podcast (1.6M listens) and has consulted for top brands like Meta, Twitter, and The Economist.
-His book, Strategy Is Your Words, raised $37k on Kickstarter and sold 8,000 copies.
-With 25+ countries taught, his work reaches hundreds of thousands of people every month.
+His book, Strategy Is Your Words, raised $37K on Kickstarter and sold 8,000 copies.
+With trainings taught in over 25 countries already (and counting), his work reaches hundreds of thousands of people every month.

 ## Session Details